What It Is#

 Friction Control#

 The resource server includes a proportional feedback loop on tool-call rates.
-Instead of a hard rate limit, it adds latency proportional to recent volume — clients self-throttle without seeing 429s.
+Instead of a hard rate limit, it adds latency proportional to recent volume, so clients self-throttle without seeing 429s.
 Useful for agentic clients that retry aggressively.

 Why I Built It#